jaspereb/UR5_With_ROS_Moveit_Tutorial/README.md

 ## Launching with ros_control
 To actually control the arm once you have made the above changes you need to establish a connection, enable the motors, launch the driver, launch the planner and finally launch Rviz.
 To do this:

-1. Power on the arm, enable the DHCP setting and take note of the IP address once it appears
+1. Power on the arm, enable the DHCP setting and take note of the IP address once it appears, this may take a few minutes

 2. Check you can ping the arm

-3. Open an empty program, enable the arm motors and drive the arm to the home position
+3. Open an empty program on the UR pendant, enable the arm motors and drive the arm to the home position

 4. Reduce the speed as a safety measure.
 10-30% speed is a good starting point.